Convert PBS Scripts to Slurm Scripts¶

 - Be sure to recompile software you have written or installed, particularly if it uses MPI.
 The Slurm cluster contains updated libraries.

-module loadcommands to the current software offerings on Phoenix.
+module loadcommands to the current software offerings on ICE.

 How is Slurm usage different from Torque/Moab?¶

 - What Moab called queues, Slurm calls partitions.
-On Phoenix, the partitions are automatically assigned based on your account, resources requested, and the Quality of Service (QOS) option (inferno or embers).
+On ICE, the partitions are automatically assigned based on the resources requested, and the Quality of Service (QOS) option (coc-ice or pace-ice).
 You will not be able to specify the partition.

 - Resources are assigned per task/process.
 One core is given per task by default.